Samagra-Development/metabase/docs/handbook/contribution-guidelines.md

 ## Getting Started

-To get an overview of the project, read the [README](/README.md).
+To get an overview of the project, take a look at our [README](/README.md).
 Here are some resources to help you get started with open source contributions:

 - [Developer's Guide](https://www.metabase.com/docs/latest/developers-guide.html)
 - [Contribution](https://www.metabase.com/docs/latest/contributing.html)